 The kind of innovation you are proposing must be clearly related to IT or else you must provide a clear explanation of how it is related to IT.
-The innovation must also be novel in the sense that it is not in general use by the enterprise or its competitors.
+The innovation must also be novel in the sense that it is not already in use by the enterprise or in general use by the enterprise's competitors.
 The solution may need to be developed in the enterprise, or it may be something that can be purchased.
-The solution need not be some new hardware or software, it could instead be a new process (i.e., a way of doing work).
+The solution need not be some new hardware or software, it could instead be a new process (way of working).